Controlled Modulus Columns (CMC)® are vertical, grouted elements that typically range in diameter from approximately 12 inches to 18 inches.

 Key Elements

-WHAT ARE THEY?
+WHAT ARE CMCs?

 Robust vertical ground improvement elements made of a rigid inclusion installed using displacement tooling.

-HOW DO THEY WORK?
+HOW DO CMCs WORK?

 Combined with a load transfer platform (LTP) typically made of compacted granular material, the elements work as a system with the surrounding soils to improve the stiffness of the ground, transferring the load of the structure through the soft soils into a competent bearing layer.

-WHY USE THEM?
+WHY USE CMCs?

 Increase bearing capacity, reduce long-term settlements under light to heavy loads in most types of ground.
 Very effective in spanning very soft layers.
 Because minimal spoil is generated during installation, CMCs are also ideal for sites with contamination.